linode/docs/docs/linode-writers-guide.md

 ## Contributed Guides

 Here are some examples of exceptional community-contributed guides.
+The instructions in each are accurate, complete, original and thorough.
 Use these as guidelines for your own submission.

 *  [Install Odoo 9 ERP on Ubuntu 14.04](/docs/websites/cms/install-odoo-9-erp-on-ubuntu-14-04) by Damaso Sanoja.
 *  [How to Install and Configure GitLab on Ubuntu 14.04 (Trusty Tahr)](/docs/applications/development/how-to-install-and-configure-gitlab-on-ubuntu-14-04-trusty-tahr/) by Nashruddin Amin.